zextras/tech-doc/source/carbonio/_management/backup.rst

 .. card:: Single server installation

-   When NFS shares are used, you need to make them visible and accessible to the OS and Zextras, a task that only requires to add a row in ``/etc/fstab`` with the necessary information to mount the volume, for example, to mount volume /media/mailserver/backup/ from a NAS located at 192.168.72.16 you can add to the bottom of ``/etc/fstab`` a line similar
+   When NFS shares are used, you need to make them visible and accessible to the OS and |carbonio|, a task that only requires to add a row in ``/etc/fstab`` with the necessary information to mount the volume, for example, to mount volume /media/mailserver/backup/ from a NAS located at 192.168.72.16 you can add to the bottom of ``/etc/fstab`` a line similar